gfc-fiscomp/xcovid/README.md

 # **XCOVID**

-In this project we created a transfer learning based COVID-19 lung x-ray classifier WebApp for the [Scitek - POATEK Datathon](https://poatek.com/scitek/)!
+In this project we created a transfer learning based COVID-19 lung x-ray classifier WebApp for the [Scitek - POATEK Datathon](https://poatek.com/scitek/).
+We won based on technical rigor :)

 In order to run it, just follow these instructions:
 1. Clone the repository with `git clone https://github.com/gfc-fiscomp/xcovid.git`.